-- When close coordination is required - When, regardless of the preciseness of coordination, the protected fuse is subjected to temporary overloads
+- When close coordination is required - When, regardless of the preciseness of coordination, the fuse unit is subjected to temporary overloads

 There are cases where the coordination requirements may be very exacting, for example, in coordinating a transformer primary fuse with a secondary breaker and a source-side breaker.
-The time interval between the operating characteristics of the two breakers may be very narrow.
+The time involved between the operating characteristics of the two breakers may be very narrow.
 Under these circumstances, there must be an extremely short time interval between the minimum melting and the total clearing characteristics of the fuse.

-The fuse units represented by these curves possess this short time interval feature because-having a nondamageable fusible element of precise construction-they require:
+The fuse units represented by these curves possess this short time interval feature because-having a nonmanageable fusible element of precise construction-they require:

-- As little as 10% total tolerance in melting current-compared to the 20% tolerance of many fuses (20% and 40% respectively in terms of time) - No "safety-zone" or setback allowances
+- As little as 10% total tolerance in melting current-compared to the 20% tolerance of many fuses (20% and 40% respectively in forms of time) - No "safety-zone" or setback allowances

 This narrow time band normally will provide the desired coordination.
-If the selected S&C Very Slow Speed fuse unit does not meet the coordination requirements, check to see whether the same ampere rating in the S&C Slow Speed or S&C Standard Speed will satisfy.
+If a selected S&C Very Slow Speed fuse unit does not meet the coordination requirements, the selection of another ampere rating for either the protecting or protected fuse usually will satisfy.